 In short, all car tires should be rotated regularly in order to extend their lifespan.
 Periodic car tire rotation can bring other benefits such as improved gas mileage, better handling, and a safer and more secure ride.

-You can have tires rotated during an oil change or preventive maintenance service.
+You can have tires rotated during an oil change or preventive car maintenance service, as mentioned in the guide for car owners.
 You can also do it by yourself.
 The point is, regular car tire rotation is a job that you should never overlook.